secutils-dev/secutils-docs/docs/guides/digital_certificates.md

 </tbody>
 </table>

-3. Click on the **Save** button to save the certificate template
+3. Click the **Save** button to save the certificate template
 4. Once the template is set up, it will appear in the templates grid
-5. Click on the template's **Generate** button and use the following values for generation:
+5. Click the template's **Generate** button and use the following values for generation:

 <table class="su-table">
 <tbody>